AlexanderBiskup/project-portfolio/README.md

 # Project portfolio
-This repository contains documentation about a selection of the most interesting, non-commercial projects I was part of.
+This repository contains documentation about a selection of non-commercial projects I was part of.
 Each markdown file describes a particular project and also contains instructions for starting a demo and exploring the applications.

 Here's a list of the available projects: